LordeSid-04/experiment-dlweek/README.md

 CodexGo is a governed AI engineering workspace for planning, generating, validating, and reviewing software changes with explicit policy controls.

 It combines multi-agent orchestration, security scanning, risk scoring, human approvals, and append-only evidence logging in a single developer workflow.
+Here is the link to the application (deployed via Vercel): https://experiment-dlweek.vercel.app

 ---